Wood was one of the first sources of energy

-Industry accounts for the majority of wood and wood-waste fuel consumption in the United States.
-The largest industrial users are wood products and paper manufacturers.
-They use lumber mill and paper mill waste to produce steam and electricity, which saves money because it reduces the amount of other fuels and electricity they purchase to operate their facilities.
+Industry accounts for most wood and wood-waste fuel consumption in the United States.
+The top industrial users are wood product and paper manufacturers.
+They use lumber mill and paper mill waste to produce steam and electricity, which saves money because it reduces the amount of other fuels and electricity they must purchase to operate their facilities.
 In 2022, the industrial sector accounted for about 61% of total U.S. consumption of wood and wood waste.
 Wood and wood waste also accounted for about 8.5% of industrial sector end-use energy consumption and 6.9% of total industrial sector energy consumption.2

-The residential sector is the second-largest user of wood for energy in United States.
+The residential sector is the second-highest consumer of wood for energy in the United States.
 Wood is used in homes throughout the United States for heating as cord wood in fireplaces and wood-burning appliances, and as pellets in pellet stoves.
-In 2018, wood energy accounted for about 4.0% of residential sector end-use energy consumption and 2.5% of total residential energy consumption.
-In 2015, about 12.5 million, or 11% of all U.S households, used wood as an energy source, mostly for space heating, and 3.5 million of those households, mainly in rural areas, used wood as the main heating fuel.
+In 2022, wood energy accounted for about 4.0% of residential sector end-use energy consumption and 2.5% of total residential energy consumption.
+In 2020, 8.9% of all U.S households (about 11 million) used wood for energy (mostly for space heating).
+About 2.2 million households used wood as the main space-heating fuel.3

-In the electric power sector, there are several power plants that burn mostly wood to generate electricity, and some coal-burning power plants burn wood chips with coal to reduce sulfur dioxide emissions.
-Most of the commercial sector's use of wood is for heating.
+In the electric power sector, several power plants burn mostly wood to generate electricity, and some coal-burning power plants burn wood chips with coal to reduce sulfur dioxide emissions.
+Most of the commercial sector's wood use for energy is for heating.

-- Wood and wood waste energy consumption by energy-consuming sectors—in trillion British thermal units (TBtu)—and their percentage shares of total U.S. wood and wood waste energy consumption in 2018 were
+- Wood and wood waste energy consumption by energy-consuming sectors—in trillion British thermal units (TBtu)—and their percentage shares of total U.S. wood and wood waste energy consumption in 2022 were:

 - Residential539 TBtu26%